illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 Have fun!
 In the worst case we can reset your VM back to its initial state.

-## Can't login?
+## Can't login or turn on your VM?

 If you can't connect -

+1. Check the helpful instructions at [this IT page](https://go.illinois.edu/csvmfarmpoweron)

-1. Not on the campus network?
+2. Not on the campus network?
 You will need to use the University VPN, [Cisco AnyConnect](https://answers.uillinois.edu/illinois/page.php?id=47507)

-2. Check the status of your VM on the [VSphere console](https://vc.cs.illinois.edu/) and start/restart it if necessary.
+3. Check the status of your VM on the [VSphere console](https://vc.cs.illinois.edu/) and start/restart it if necessary.
 The VMs are shutdown daily at 5am, or perhaps you created a fork-bomb while working on the Shell MP.
-Additional Power on/reset instructions are at [this IT page](https://answers.uillinois.edu/illinois.engineering/page.php?id=108475)

 3. Check [EngrIT Annoucements](https://status.engineering.illinois.edu/announcements.asp) and slow loading [Status Page](https://status.engineering.illinois.edu/) and the class forum